 |

-kinetic data and includes 70 model equations:
+kinetic data, and includes 98 model equations:

 - one substrate rate saturation data